pzmosquito/pudd/README.md

 ## Concept
 Pudd uses the concept of container element and presentational element.
 - Container element deals with how things work
-- Persentational element deals with how things look.
+- Presentational element deals with how things look.

 Basically, container elements are specific to the application, presentational elements are reusable elements.